Clear Lake, Iowa Tutoring Programs

-Clear Lake District Curriculum Used in Our In-Home Tutoring Programs
+Clear Lake District and Curriculum

 Clear Lake Community School District serves roughly 1,400 students in three schools and is also home to an alternative high school and a preschool.
 The district uses the Iowa Core Curriculum which is comprehensive in its scope and sequence for learning.
 It details the necessary skills and knowledge that students should attain in order to be proficient in the subject, and specifies types of critical thinking that they should be doing.
 Other curricular priorities include financial literacy, scientific literacy, strong interpersonal skills, the ability to learn independently, and the ability to participate in group endeavors both in and outside the classroom.